 Thankfully the battery of Huawei Y5 Prime 2018 is not as awful as the performance of this phone.

 Firstly, we plugged the phone in at 0%, and it felt like it is going to take forever to charge it.
-It’s a shame that Huawei labels their phones as ‘2018’ models but fails to provide the most basic features like fast charging on their phones.
+It’s a shame that Huawei labels its phones as ‘2018’ models but fails to provide a reasonable charging speed on this phone.
 It took the phone 2 Hours 45 minutes to charge from 0% to 100%.

-During our moderate use test, we noticed that the phone did not drop much battery as the screen was kept on all the time.
-Social media apps, streaming, file sharing with Bluetooth connectivity, calls and texts were a major part of our moderate use, all while connected to 4G LTE network.
-The phone just ate 15 % of battery in 1 Hour of light usage which is pretty impressive in contrast to the Y7 Prime 2018 which lost 22% of its battery in the same moderate usage test.
+During our moderate test, we noticed that the phone did not drop much battery as the screen was kept on all the time.
+Social media apps, streaming, file sharing with Bluetooth connectivity, calls and texts were our major activities while connected to the 4G LTE network.
+The phone just ate 15 % of battery in 1 Hour of light usage which is pretty impressive in contrast to the Y7 Prime 2018 which lost 22% of its battery in the same moderate test.

 Measuring the phone’s discharging rate on heavy usage was also a fair compensation after its poor performance.
 Playing games, online browsing, and heavy multitasking although stuffed up the phone pretty bad and it had to be restarted, yet it did not lose as much battery as expected.
 The phone lost 23% battery in 1 hour of heavy usage while connected to a 4G network.